syncfusion-content/javascript-docs/js/api/global.md

-Gets or sets a value that indicates whether to add the default selection actions as a seleciton mode
+Gets or sets a value that indicates whether to add the default selection actions as a selection mode